saikumarpb/spring-boot-todo-backend/Readme.md

 2. clone the backend git repository from https://github.com/saikumarpb/spring-boot-todo-backend

-3. Instructions to setup frontend repository are mentioned in the [Readme.md](https://github.com/saikumarpb/todo-react/blob/master/Readme.md) file in the frontend repository.
+3. Instructions to setup frontend repository are mentioned in the [Readme.md](https://github.com/saikumarpb/todo-react#readme) file in the frontend repository.
 Follow the instructions and complete the frontend setup successfully.

 4. The configuration file for this application is located at `src\main\resources\application.properties`

-5. This application uses `postgres` as database. if you have an existing postgres service available update database configuration such as `database url`,`port`,`databse name`,`username`,`password` in **DATABASE PROPERTIES** section of the `application.properties` file and proceed from step 7.
+5. This application uses `postgres` as database. if you have an existing postgres service available update database configuration such as _database url, port, databse name, username, password_ in **DATABASE PROPERTIES** section of the `application.properties` file and proceed from step 7.

 6. if existing `postgres` service is not available, (assuming docker/docker desktop is available in your machine) open terminal project folder and execute `docker-compose up -d` command.